 1. Contrast Details: 2*2 ribbed fabric can be used as a contrasting element in a garment by incorporating it in specific areas.
 For example, the cuffs, collar, or waistband of a shirt or jacket can be made from ribbed fabric, while the main body is constructed using a different fabric, such as woven cotton or denim.
 This creates a visually appealing contrast and adds textural interest to the garment.

-2. Paneling: Another way to combine 2*2 ribbed fabric with other fabrics is through paneling.
+2*2 ribbed fabric with other fabrics is through paneling.
 Panels of ribbed fabric can be inserted in specific sections of a garment, such as the sides or sleeves of a dress or top.
 This technique adds stretchability and allows for a more fitted look, while the main body of the garment can be made from a different fabric, such as a woven or knit material.

 3. Accents and Trims: Ribbed fabric can be used as an accent or trim on a garment.
 It can be added as piping, edging, or as decorative details on collars, pockets, or hems.
 This can create visual interest and highlight specific areas of the garment.